abess-team/skscope/docs/source/index.rst

 SCOPE
 =================================

-Sparse-Constrained Optimization via Splicing Iteration (SCOPE) is an algorithm for getting sparse optimal solution of convex objective function, which also can be used for variables selection.
+The Python package **SCOPE** is for getting sparse optimal solution of convex objective function, which also can be used for variables selection.
 Its characteristic is that the optimization objective can be a user-defined function so that the algorithm can be applied to various problems.

-Specifically, SCOPE aims to tackle this problem:
+Specifically, **SCOPE** aims to tackle this problem:

 .. math::
    \min_{x \in R^p} f(x) \text{ s.t. } ||x||_0 \leq s,